PROCOM-ERP/IMT-3A-PROCOM-ERP/docs/USAGE.md

 Once it has been deployed, see [DEPLOYING.md](DEPLOYING.md), you can use the application freely, or follow the typical usage scenarios below, which illustrate the concepts of distributed systems.
+Application databases are filled to simulate a textile company named "Text Ile", with 30 employees, 3 of whom are administrators.
+By un-deploying the app and deploying again, databases are restored to the with the minimum required setup for scenarios.

 ## User access management